Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 {% include figure
 image_path="/assets/images/posts/password_problem/hashing.svg"
-alt="passphrase hashing image" caption="Passphrase hashing uses special mathematical algorithms to encode passphrases into seemingly random (but not really) strings of characters.
+alt="Passphrase hashing image" caption="Passphrase hashing uses special mathematical algorithms to encode passphrases into seemingly random (but not really) strings of characters.
 Changing just one character in a passphrase can have a huge effect on the hash that's generated.
 Reversing hashes is not feasible using computers." %}

 Because hashes are so difficult to reverse, they are often referred to as 'one way functions'.
 But this doesn't make them fool proof...